populationgenomics/metamist/db/backup/README.md

 4. Ensure all the dependencies are installed

    > ```bash
-   > pip3 install -r requirements.txt
+   > pip3 install -r requirements-server.txt
    > ```

 5. Run the validation script